lllyasviel/sd-forge-layerdiffuse/README.md

 This is a WIP extension for SD WebUI [(via Forge)](https://github.com/lllyasviel/stable-diffusion-webui-forge) to generate transparent images and layers.

+# Updates

+1. img2img is finished!
+See also [here](https://github.com/lllyasviel/stable-diffusion-webui-forge/discussions/854)

 # Before You Start

 Because many people may be curious about how the latent preview looks like during a transparent diffusion process, I recorded a video so that you can see it before you download the models and extensions: